ClementBM/clementbm.github.io/_drafts/2023-01-25-correlation-cognitive-function-chocolate-consumption.md

 The Nobel price rewards notable contribution of scientists (accross the globe) in the advance of the knowledge.
 Rewards span accross the fields of chemistry, literature, peace, physics and medicine.
 It doesn't encompass the field of mathematic since Alfred Nobel, the creator of the Nobel's price, wasn't really in good terms with mathematicians.

-Caution shoud be taken specifically onNobel Peace Prize.
-According to the Nobel Peace Center in Oslo, this prize is biaised toward the western countries until the 1990's: "From the 1990s onwards, many prizes were awarded for human rights, and the peace prize became truly global".
+Caution shoud be taken specifically on the Nobel Peace Prize.
+Indeed, according to the Nobel Peace Center in Oslo, this prize is biaised toward the western countries until the 1990's: "From the 1990s onwards, many prizes were awarded for human rights, and the peace prize became truly global".
 As for the field of mathematic, we could argue that the study is missing the Abel Prize, the Nobel equivalent in the scope of mathematic.

-The note presupposed that the number of **Nobel laureates per capita** is a concordant with the average cognitive performance of a country.
+The note presupposed that the number of **Nobel laureates per capita** is concordant with the average cognitive performance of a country.

 > Conceivably, however, the total number of Nobel laureates per capita could serve as a surrogate end point reflecting the proportion with superior cognitive function and thereby give us some measure of the overall cognitive function of a given country.
 >